sghaida/github-metrics/README.md

 # GitHub PR metrics
-you can use this project to get Repo average PR review time, along bunch of other data please refer to the generated `metrics.xlsx` for more details.
+you can use this project to get Repo average PR review time, along bunch of other data please refer to the generated `metrics.xlsx` for more details. to see an example of the generated sheets, please refer to [metrics](./data/metrics.xlsx). please note that the sheet is just an example.

 ## how to run